VictorDarvariu/academic/README.md

     + Use mathematical notations with **MathJax** (loaded only on posts)
     + **Tables and footnotes** styled by default (with the `redcarpet` markdown engine)
     + Add your name and a shortbio at the end of each post
-+ Easily add a "call to action" (RSS feed, Twitter, etc.) at the end of each post and on your homepage
++ Easily add a "call to action" (RSS feed, Bluesky, etc.) at the end of each post and on your homepage
 + **Add a Creative Commons license** to your website directly from your `_config.yml` file
 + **Sitemap** and **404 page** layout
 + Piwik tracking
 + **About page** layout:
     + Responsive two-columns layout
-    + Just fill out your usernames for Twitter, Github, LinkedIn, Keybase ; contact email or personal website ; link to your curriculum vitae.
+    + Just fill out your usernames for Bluesky, Github, LinkedIn, Keybase ; contact email or personal website ; link to your curriculum vitae.
     + Academic automatically loads your Github profile picture.
 + Choose between a **navigation menu** at the top or a **short pitch** for your blog
 + Navigation menu: